Local Churches of Checkley Parish

 Below is a list of local churches, services and contact details in the Parish of Checkley.

-Tean Christian Fellowship – Great Wood Village Hall
+Tean Christian Fellowship (Pentecostal) – Great Wood Village Hall

 Tean Christian Fellowship is a pentecostal fellowship which started over 45 years ago.